 On the night of our visit, young kids and elders of Mawlynnong hummed hymns at the local Presbyterian Church and the village has an Anglican Church too.
 All villagers in Mawlynong and a majority of the population of in Meghalaya is Christian; Welsh missionaries began their work here around the middle of the 18th Century.

 Climb up to the tree house for a view of the village and Bangladesh (Pic Embor Klamet)

 A tree house (made of bamboo) in the village, called the Sky View, gives you a great top view of the village as well as the neighbouring--Bangladesh.
 And not too far from the Mawlynnong you can also take a shower under the gushing waters of Niriang falls.

 Boating by the border

 Dawki is the last village of India in this part of the country, bording Bangladesh.
-You'll probably marvel at the way, the young and old maintain their balance on the boat while fishing or simply having a fun ride; they could be sitting, standing and doing all sorts of thing but they don't fall.
+You'll probably marvel at the way, the young and old maintain their balance on the boat while fishing or simply having a fun ride.
+They could be sitting, standing and doing all sorts of things, but they don't fall!
 Tempted to sail with them on the clear turqouise waters?
 All you have to do is ask.

 While tourism has brought villagers an additional source of income and made these shy people more outgoing, it hasn't come without its banes.
 Despite the beautiful conical, cane bins abounding the entire village and nearby locations, you'll find several wrappers thrown around carelessly.
-It is negligible by the usual Indian standards, but distasteful nonetheless.
-"Sometimes we pick up plastic when tourist throw them and point out that there are several dustbins.
+The litter here may seem negligible by the usual Indian standards, but it is distasteful nonetheless.
+"Sometimes we pick up plastic when tourists throw them and point out that there are several dustbins.
 While some appeciate it, others who come here without any knowledge of the place don't care."
 Villagers could previously manage to care for place on their own, but increase in garbage and littering has forced them to employ five women to ensure that the tradition continues and the village gets to keep its 'clean image', well clean.